<!DOCTYPE html>

 This callback streams the results from each epoch into a CSV file.
 The first line of the CSV file will be the names of pieces of information recorded on each subsequent line, beginning with the epoch and loss value.
 The values of metrics at the end of each epoch will also be recorded.

-for the log to be streamed to.
+The only compulsory argument is the filename for the log to be streamed to.
 This could also be a filepath.

-to be used between entries on each line.
+You can also specify the separator to be used between entries on each line.

-argument allows you the option to append your results to an existing file with the same name.
+The append argument allows you the option to append your results to an existing file with the same name.
 This can be particularly useful if you are continuing training.

 Let's see an example.